3imed-jaberi/koa-isomorphic-router/README.md

 ### router.use(...middlewares)

 Use given middleware(s).
-Currently, use middleware(s) for all paths.
+Currently, use middleware(s) for all paths of router isntance.

 ### router.routes()